Epic Central America

 • Take a cooking class in Los Ramos – an Indigenous community in the middle of Ometepe Island’s volcanos – and learn traditional techniques used to make Nicaraguan dishes like nacatamales.

 • This trip includes time spent travelling in a private vehicle and public bus with your group, including an overnight bus journey.
 Space can be tight, but it’s all part of the adventure and is a great way to get to know your fellow travellers.
 Please read the itinerary carefully for travel time estimates.
 You’ll be crossing the borders between several countries on this trip.
 While it's usually straightforward, you may need to be patient.
 Make sure you’ve got your best car game ready if there are any delays!
 Central America is generally hot and humid year-round.
 At nighttime and in locations at higher elevations it can get chilly.
 Protect yourself from the sun, bring light clothing you can layer and a waterproof jacket, and stay hydrated.
 Air conditioning may not always be available in your rooms.
 Occasionally, properties may require an additional charge for air conditioning.
 There are many opportunities to get active on this adventure.
 Some of the optional activities, especially the volcano hikes, require a moderate level of fitness and sturdy walking shoes.
 With so much to see and do, Costa Rica can sometimes be expensive.
 Expect to pay more than you would in other Central American countries for a lot of things.
+This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
+Please see the Medical and health information section of the Essential Trip Information for more detail.

 Departing